rb42/TR440/README.md

 To create the Windows program TR440.EXE, you can use the ADW-Modula-2-IDE in the 32-bit ASCII version.
 The IDE is available here for free download : https://www.modula2.org/adwm2/

-Start the ASCII\m2e.exe, Select project <<None>> , open the project file TR440.sbp and press'Link'.
+Start the ASCII\m2e.exe, Select project 'None' , open the project file TR440.sbp and press'Link'.
 Everything else runs automatically.

 Unfortunately, the size of the generated program differs slightly from the download version on www.tr440.info